smartdevicelink/sdl_hmi_integration_guidelines/docs/UI/PerformInteraction/index.md

 !!! must

+  1. Display the choices in `choiceSet` to the user reasonably according to the `interactionLayout`
-  1. Wait until the user responds or the request times out to respond to SDL
+  2. Wait until the user responds or the request times out to respond to SDL
   2. Include the `choiceID` of the chosen option in the response to SDL
   3. If the interaction times out, respond with a success and no `choiceID` parameter to SDL